One Way Ticket (Neil Sedaka song): Neil Sedaka version

 The track was originally performed by Neil Sedaka and included as the B-side on Sedaka's 1959 single "Oh!
 Carol".
 In 1961, the song featured in the track listing of his third studio album, Neil Sedaka Sings Little Devil and His Other Hits, but was never released as a standalone single.
 Despite this, the song made it to number one on the Japanese pop charts, where it was affectionately called "The Choo-Choo Train Song".

-The lyrics allude to several popular songs of the late 1950s, including "Lonesome Town", "Heartbreak Hotel", "Bye Bye Love", "A Fool Such as I", and "I Cried a Tear".
+The lyrics allude to several popular songs of the late 1950s, including "Lonesome Town", "Heartbreak Hotel", "Bye Bye Love", "Gotta Travel On", "Lonely Teardrops", "A Fool Such as I", and "I Cried a Tear".

 Eruption version

 "One Way Ticket" was covered by British disco band Eruption for their second album, Leave a Light.
 The song became a big hit in Europe in the first half of 1979, topping charts in Austria and Switzerland, and reaching top 10 across Europe.
+This song inspired the item song "Hari Om Hari" from the Hindi film Pyara Dushman (1980).
 "One Way Ticket" is now one of the band's trademark hits, along with their cover of "I Can't Stand the Rain".